JiahaoWang96/JiahaoWangCV/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi!
-I am a master candidate of social medicine and health service management, with the concentration in health economic, at Peking university.
+I am a master candidate of social medicine and health service management, with a concentration in health economic, at Peking University.
 My mentor is Prof. Hai Fang at China Center for Health Development Studies, who is also the deputy director of PKU-Chinese CDC Joint Center for Vaccine Economics.

 My present interests of study are: